ZCU102 NonRoot Boot

 andzone1_linux.json

-in the hvisor-tool directory, which has been verified to ensure it can boot. - Prepare the Linux kernel Image, file system rootfs, and device tree linux1.dtb needed for NonRoot.
-The kernel and file system can be the same as Root, and Linux1.dtb can be configured as needed, or you can use the
+under the hvisor-tool directory, the content has been verified to ensure it can boot. - Prepare the Linux kernel Image, filesystem rootfs, and device tree linux1.dtb required for NonRoot.
+The kernel and filesystem can be the same as Root, Linux1.dtb is configured as needed, you can also use

 images/aarch64/devicetree/zcu102-nonroot-aarch64.dts